joshpom/opening-day-ticket-sales-analysis/README.md

 ## Overview

-This project examines the impact of intentionally reducing season ticket inventory and significantly increasing single-game ticket prices for Opening Day.
+This project examines the impact of intentionally reducing season ticket inventory and increasing single-game ticket prices for Opening Day.
 The analysis spans 4–5 seasons of data across 30+ seating price locations in a professional baseball stadium.

 **Key questions addressed:**
 - Did higher prices drive enough revenue growth to offset lower volume?